 This section provides an excellent opportunity for the Rating Supervisor to comment on exceptional performance, as well as to suggest areas needing improvement.
-The Rating Supervisor must sign this portion of the form, regardless of whether or not he makes any comments as to the employee's performance.
+The Rating Supervisor must sign this portion of the form, regardless of whether or not the supervisor makes any comments as to the employee's performance.

-Recommendations or Comments by Division Supervisor
+Recommendations or Comments by Division Head

-The Division Supervisor should comment on the employee's job performance and record any comments to supplement those of the Rating Supervisor.
-The Division Supervisor must also sign this portion of the form, regardless of whether or not he makes any comments as to the employee's performance.
+The Division Head may comment on the employee's job performance and record any comments to supplement those of the Rating Supervisor.
+The Division Head must also sign this portion of the form, regardless of whether or not he makes any comments as to the employee's performance.

-Pay Determination by Department Head
+Pay Determination by Department Head or Designee